 Click Apply, and then close all Local Security Policy dialog boxes.

-Because the deleted disk content is overwritten only as new data is written to the files, the deleted content might be accessed by an unauthorized principal.
-While the database file is attached to the instance of SQL Server, this information disclosure threat is reduced by the discretionary access control list (DACL) on the file.
+Because the deleted disk content is overwritten only as new data is written to the files, the deleted content might be accessed by an unauthorized principal, until some other data writes on that specific area of the data file.
+While the database file is attached to the instance of SQL Server, this information disclosure risk is reduced by the discretionary access control list (DACL) on the file.
 This DACL allows file access only to the SQL Server service account and the local administrator.
 However, when the file is detached, it may be accessed by a user or service that does not have SE_MANAGE_VOLUME_NAME.
-A similar threat exists when the database is backed up.
-If the backup file is not protected with an appropriate DACL, the deleted content can become available to an unauthorized user or service.
+A similar consideration exists when the database is backed up: if the backup file is not protected with an appropriate DACL, the deleted content can become available to an unauthorized user or service.

 If the potential for disclosing deleted content is a concern, you should take one or both of the following actions: